Integrating Services

 if existing:

-return existing # Return stored result, don't charge again
+return existing # Return the cached result, don't charge again

 result = stripe.charges.create(...)